MicrosoftDocs/learn/learn-pr/aspnetcore/deploy-dotnet-aspire-app-azure/includes/2-deploy-azure-container-apps.md

 :::image type="content" source="../media/deploy-aca-visual-studio.png" lightbox="../media/deploy-aca-visual-studio.png" alt-text="Screenshot showing the configuration page of the .NET Aspire deployment wizard in Visual Studio.":::

 > [!NOTE]
-> You'll deploy an app to Azure Container Services in the exercise later in this module.
+> You'll deploy an app to Azure Container Apps in the exercise later in this module.

 ## Deploying apps using the Azure Developer CLI